sebbekarlsson/HCV/README.md

 # HCV
 > HTML CSS View.
 > A simple tool for creating windows and popup messages using HTML and CSS.
+> _(Javascript sort of works as well)_

 ## Usage
 > To create a Window: